Cloud-CV/EvalAI-ngx/docker/dev/fetching_docker_container.md

 #### Host a zip file containing the required data
 A zip file can be maintained with the required files.
 This should be updated by an automated script whenever an update is made in one of the related files.
+`git clone` will be run once on the server, the required files / folders should be moved and put into the downloadable zip file.
 This way, we can run `git clone` once and serve multiple times with it.

 #### Summary
 * While all three approaches are workable, I think the first one (recommended by Yash)